 For example, Chad’s Brewing Incorporated owns 10 breweries around the country.
 A maximum of 20 competition entries total may be entered by Chad’s Brewing Incorporated.
 The number of entries per brewery may not exceed the established maximum number of competition entries for single location breweries.

 Maximum number of beers allowed at the festival

-Each brewery with a festival booth may pour one additional beer over the number entered into the competition, but no brewery can exceed five beers at their booth.
-The only exception is for breweries that sponsor the event.
-Sponsor breweries are allowed to pour up to 10 beers at their festival booth.
+Each brewery with a festival booth may up to five beers at their booth.
+Featured Brewery Sponsors are allowed to pour up to 10 beers at their festival booth.